 7. Make sure you understand what a process is.
 Organisations mistakenly have policy statements around how it applies in a specific context, which is incorrect.
 Try and include process maps with processes to enhance understanding.

 8. Have consistent writing styles, as these can differ greatly from author to author.
 Also aim to keep presentation of documents clear and simple, to make them easier to read.

 Business management systems are a great alternative for managing your documents, and they can help you overcome some of the issues mentioned above.
 They allow staff members, especially new ones, to access up-to-date, relevant documents quickly.

 Does your organisation need a solution to help with managing NDIS compliance documents, on-boarding staff and more?
-Centro BUSINESS can help ensure operational efficiency with our intuitive web-app and expert advice: Access our Centro BUSINESS page to find out more.
+Centro BUSINESS can help ensure operational efficiency with our intuitive web-app and expert advice.
+Enquire about Centro BUSINESS below.